 However, not all men are biological fathers and not all fathers have biological children.
-Child care in fathering can occur through the adoption of children to obtain legal status to give protection and responsibility for the children just like their own biological children.
+Childcare in fathering can occur through the adoption of children to obtain legal status to give protection and responsibility for the children just like their own biological children.
 Men become de facto fathers when they marry women who have children from previous marital relationships, which are called stepchildren.

 Some aspects influence how and why men are involved in the lives of their children included shared dwelling places, social class, race, masculinity, and psychological attributes and social support.
 First, social class influences how and why men become fathers.
 Fathers' income poses challenges for them in caring for their children under economic and social tension.
 Second, race affects how and why men make decisions to become fathers.
-Cultural differences in family norms still exist.
 The widely used patrilineal norm can cause fathers to have different expectations about their role.
 Third, masculinity affects how and why men become fathers.
 Masculinity interacts with the way fathers care for children.
-Because the behavior of child parenting is not in accordance with hegemonic masculinity, the willingness of men to participate in child care tasks is often limited to what psychologically can contribute to men without threatening their masculinity.7 Little is known about how masculinity affect men as fathers.
+Because behaviour of child parenting is not in accordance with hegemonic masculinity, the willingness of men to participate in childcare tasks is often limited to what psychologically can contribute to men without threatening their masculinity.
+Little is known about how masculinity affects men as fathers.
 Do men believe that the system of matrilineal and patrilineal parenting increases or decreases their masculinity?
 Fourth, psychological attributes and social support affect how and why men should be good fathers.
-Research shows how cultural views predict that behaviors and beliefs have an influence on parental care.
-There are several factors that influence how and why men are involved in a child's life, namely: First, social status affects how and why men involve in child care.
+Research shows how cultural views predict that behaviours and beliefs influence parental care.
+Several factors influence how and why men are involved in a child's life, namely: First, social status affects how and why men involve in childcare.
 Income is a challenge for fathers to pay attention to their social conditions and demands.
 Second, ethnicity influences how and why men make decisions to become fathers because every family norm still carries its own culture.
 The norms of both patrilineal and matrilineal families require fathers to have different expectations based on their role as fathers.
-Third, masculinity has an impact on how and why men involve in child care.
-Although according to parenting involvement does not affect masculinity because the desire of men to take part in childcare tasks is often limited by psychological matters without feeling their masculinity threatened.
+Third, masculinity has an impact on how and why men involve in childcare.
+Although according to parental involvement does not affect masculinity because psychological matters often limit the desire of men to take part in childcare tasks without feeling their masculinity threatened.
 However, there is still little research on how masculinity influences how men act as fathers.
-Fourth, psychosocial attributes and social support affect how and why men involve in child care.8
+Fourth, psychosocial attributes and social support affect how and why men involve in childcare.